Tilana/lda/README.md

 nltk.download()
 ```
 * [pandas](http://pandas.pydata.org/pandas-docs/stable/install.html) <br />
 pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with structured (tabular, multidimensional, potentially heterogeneous) and time series data both easy and intuitive.
+To read excel files also the xlrd packages is required.
 ```
 pip install pandas
+pip install xlrd
 ```
 * [Stanford Named Entity Recognizer (NER)](http://nlp.stanford.edu/software/CRF-NER.shtml) <br />
 Stanford Named Entity Recognizer labels sequences of words in a text which represent proper names for persons, locations and organizations.
 The Stanford NER is included in this repository.